Common mistakes to avoid when buying life insurance direct

 - Stepped premium: increases every year as you get older, but is usually cheaper in the beginning.
 Think about premiums over the lifetime of the policy to ensure you can afford it.

 - Level premium: does not change with your age, but is generally more expensive than a stepped premium in the beginning.
-This may increase over time due to inflation adjustments or the insurer’s fees.
+This may increase over time due to a number of factors, including an increase to the benefit amount or insurer’s fees.

 Also bear in mind that your insurance needs may change over time.
 For example, you may need a higher level of cover when you are younger and have fewer financial assets of your own to fall back on.
 If you anticipate that you will need lower levels of cover later in life, a level premium may not be suitable for you.